 1. Boil konjac in a saucepan to remove their smell in advance.

-2. Boil sparerib with half amount of ginger slice and 1 teaspoon vinegar for 10 min.
+2. Boil pork ribs with half amount of ginger slice and 1 teaspoon vinegar for 10 min.

 3. Skim off the scum that rises to the surface of the boiled water.

-4. Take out boiled sparerib and ginger from the saucepan, and heat daikon in a microwave for 4 min so that daikon can absorb seasonings quickly.
+4. Take out boiled pork ribs and ginger from the saucepan, and heat daikon in a microwave for 4 min so that daikon can absorb seasonings quickly.

 5. Mix all of ● seasonings to make miso sauce.

-6. Put microwaved daikon, boiled konjac, sparerib, ginger, and miso sauce in a saucepan.
+6. Put microwaved daikon, boiled konjac, pork ribs, ginger, and miso sauce in a saucepan.
 Put a lid on and simmer over low heat for about 40-50 min.
 Sometimes check the inside, and if you think it will be burned, add small amount of water.

 7. Add tofu and boiled eggs.
 Then simmer again for 10 min.
 (I like soft-boiled egg, so didn’t heat it in the pan, but dipped in the sauce right before eating).
-Sprinkle green onion or white sesame and parsley to your liking.
+Sprinkle green onion to your liking.

 Ready to eat!